-This service is available to all students seeking writing assistance and advisement for class projects and papers.
-Assistance is available through workshops and webinars and by consultations via telephone and email.
-For specific information, visit the writing support website at community.pepperdine.edu/gsep/writing-support.
+This service is available to all students seeking guidance and tutoring on class projects, papers, and dissertations.
+Support is provided through face-to-face and virtual consultations, webinars, in-class presentations, written feedback, and a variety of resources.
+For more information, visit the Writing Support web page at community.pepperdine.edu/gsep/writing-support.